robertobatts/aws-certification-notes/notes/12-s3-advanced-and-athena.md

 ### Transfer Acceleration
 - Increase transfer speed by transferring file to an AWS edge location which will forward the data to the S3 bucket in the target region
 - Compatible with multi-part upload
+- The name of the bucket must be DNS compliant and not contain periods in order to use Transfer Acceleration

 ### Byte-Range Fetches
 - Parallelize GETs by requesting specific byte ranges